WarwickTECH/hardware-lab/README.md

 #### API
 The API endpoints will be declared once they are complete.

- - GET /hardware : Returns all hardware
+ - GET /hardware : Returns a list of all hardware
  - GET /hardware?status= : Returns all hardware by status (bool for borrowed/not borrowed)
  - POST /hardware : Add one new hardware
- - POST /hardware?batch=true : Add multiple new hardware
- - PUT /hardware/:id : Modify hardware by id
+ - GET /hardware/:id : Returns hardware by id
- - GET /hardware/:id?status= : Query hardware status (returns true if currently being borrowed)
  - DELETE /hardware/:id : Delete hardware by id
+ - PUT /hardware/status/:id : Modify hardware status (for borrowed and returned hardware)
  - GET /hardware/:name : Returns all hardware by name (e.g. "Arduino")

+#### To Do
+To do list for the API.

+1. Add pagination to GET /hardware
+2. POST /hardware?batch=true : Add multiple new hardware
+3. GET /hardware/:name?count=true : Returns total number of all hardware with 'name'
+4. GET /hardware/random : Returns a random piece of available hardware ('What should I build today' button)